 The VIDEO LED is illuminated green when there is a usable 292M or 259M video signal connected to the input jack for the corresponding channel.
-The following table describes the operation of the VIDEO LED in detail.
+Table 2.3 describes the operation of the VIDEO LED in detail.

-Color Description Green Normal: video is connected and used Yellow Video is connected, but the channel is not enabled: that is, no suitable data streams are defined for the video type.
-For example, VBI encoding is enabled, but the input is 292M; or no data streams at all have been defined.
-Red No video input on a channel that is enabled.
-Off No video input on a channel that is not enabled.
-Green, with one yellow flash per second EDH or CRC error in input.
+Color Description Green Normal: video is connected and used Yellow Video is connected, but the channel is not enabled: that is, no suitable data streams are defined for the video type Red No video input on a channel that is enabled Off No video input on a channel that is not enabled Green, with one yellow flash per second EDH or CRC error in input.
 Continues for 5 seconds after the last error is detected.